StephanieLarocque/ift6266_project/README.md

 - My upscaling layers already used the "repeat" mode instead of filling with 0s So..
 I don't really know where it comes from.

-Also, the generator often outputs "single-color" images in early training, but I don't know if it's a problem.

 # April 26th : Other types of embedding for captions